 Why this Symposium?

-The pace of change in business has and will continue to accelerate.
-Unfortunately, training’s focus has been on standardization to avoid error.
-The intent of the symposium is to challenge training’s role in preparing the workforce for the demands of today.
+The intent of the symposium is to challenge our role in preparing the workforce for the demands of today.
 During the symposium, attendees will learn about best practices in preparing the workforce for challenges whose solutions require an innovative mindset and systems thinking to address global sustainability challenges.
-Other topics include:

 Call or Email Us!